chunkybyte/onereact/README.md

-Not the First Application - REACT

-Its actually embarassing to see how much time it is taking for me to get a grasp on the technology.
-I shouldn't be this lame.
+The React Starter Application - Serves as a skeleton for future developments

+Disclaimer : Created with the help from andrewhfarmer.com/build-your-own-starter

-Setting up the project.
+Setting up the project
-npm start
-npm install
-COMPILE : npm run compile
+TO COMPILE the Webpack bundle.js : npm run compile (Could lead to issues if not run explicitly after making changes)

 To START the development server : npm start